 Onid tebyg i gysgodion yw cofion?
 Oblegid mai modd o guddio yw pob cysgod.
 Rhaid inni ond ystyried yr enghreifftiau canlynol.
 Mae cysgod glaw yn creu ardal sychder lle y gall dyn osgoi mynd yn wlyb.
 Mae cysgod acwstig yn creu parth tawelwch, lle y gallwn ni ddianc rhag stŵr y byd.
 Trwy gofio, hynny yw trwy fyw ym myd rhithiol a chysurol y dychymyg yn hytrach nag y byd cyffredin, creulon, rydym yn gobeithio yr awn ni y tu hwnt i’r gofidiau fydd yn aros yn y dyfodol, wrth ail-brofi llawenydd y gorffennol.
 Ond gall aml gof gydgyfeirio a chyd-adweithio ar yr un pryd ym meddyliau’r rhai sydd yn eu hystyried.
 Ac yno y byddant yn ffurfio drych-ddelweddau wedi’u haflunio o’r digwyddiadau gwreiddiol.
 Efallai mai dim ond yng ngwactod y gwagle y gallai fod cofion pur sydd yn hollol glir, ac yn bodoli yn annibynnol ar lanw meddyliau eraill, ac ar wahân i ddylanwad syniadau darfodedig.
 Ond wedyn, pwy a fyddai’n eu meddwl?
 O safbwynt arall, pellaf y golau, mwyaf y cysgod, nes y bydd y cofion hynaf yn eithriadol o aneglur.
 Os bydd y gwrthrych yn symud, bydd y cysgod yn tyfu yn ei dro.
 Felly trwy ganolbwyntio’n ddwys ar gof, gan ei ysgwyd yn feddyliol fel petai, byddwn ni’n ymyrryd ar y weithred o atgofio.
 A hefyd bydd ochrau fyrdd y cof yn tueddu i adlewyrchu’i gilydd gan ein dallu â phelydrau o olau twyllodrus.
 Mae cysgodion yn llenwi cyfeintiau, ond nad ydynt yn wrthrychau solet, ac ar adegau, nis gwelir nes y’u teflir ar gymylau o niwl neu lwch, ac wedyn byddant yn ymddangos yn ddieithr i wylwyr.
 Defnyddir effeithiau fel y rhain ar y llwyfan yn fynych er mwyn meithrin naws arswydus ac anesmwythol.
 Yn yr un modd, cofion sydd yn llenwi’r meddwl, a strwythurau’r ymennydd, ond na fedrwn ni olrhain eu llwybrau’n union o gwbl, ac yn aml y’n harweinir ar gyfeiliorn ganddynt.
 Eto i gyd, plygir cysgodion bob amser trwy gael eu taflu ar draws wahanol wynebau, fel y bydd cofion yn plygu yn hwyr neu’n hwyrach, gan gyfnewid eglurdeb am ddryswch, a rhosynnau am ddrain.
 Ai cofion, felly, sydd yn ein hatal rhag meddwl, rhag byw, rhag ffynnu?
 Dim ond cysgodion yw cofion, ond cysgodion tra chryf yn wir.

 Y tu hwnt i’r Pwll Gwyrthiol ar gyfandir gogleddol y Nw Yrth, ger Averna, mae gyrroedd o grebwyllion cnawdol yn dawnsio’n orfoleddus, neu o leiaf yn eithaf siriol, yn ôl eu dull eu hunain.
-Maen nhw’n dathlu’u llwyddiant ymhlith lluoedd o bethau eraill, gan mai er nad ydyn nhw eto wedi cyflawni’r nod, na chyrraedd y brig, pan fydd y stŵr wedi dod i ben, wedyn y daw’n amlwg y collwyd y frwydr, ond fe enillwyd y rhyfel serch hynny.
+Maen nhw’n dathlu’u llwyddiant ymhlith lluoedd o bethau eraill, gan mai, er nad ydyn nhw eto wedi cyflawni’r nod, na chyrraedd y brig, pan fydd y stŵr wedi dod i ben, wedyn, y daw’n amlwg y collwyd y frwydr, ond fe enillwyd y rhyfel serch hynny.
 A dyna wichian gorffwyll y creaduriaid cyfnewidiol yn atseinio o’r Bryniau Sigledig dros ddyfroedd hufennog y Llyn Cysglyd ac arnyn nhw’r blas o lemwn a leim, wrth i’r ffigyrau plastig yn prancio daflu cysgodion serennog cymaint â molysgiaid enfawr, llysnafeddog â channoedd o aelodau gafaelgar, ar y cymylau gwlanog, gwyrddion.
 A dyna nhw’n canu Huw, a’r alawon yn llawn egni, a hiraeth, a chlod, a hynny oll wedi’i gymysgu â phensynnu un o’u disgyblion gorau ar y Ddaear, er nad yw e’n sylweddoli'r y ffaith —

 * * * * * * * *